mhansen/jekyll-blog/_posts/2010-10-27-google-internship.markdown

 networks, algorithms, methodology, languages, parallel programming - anything I could get my hands on.

-The interviews were really challenging.
-We talked about designing for scale, languages, algorithms (lots of algorithms) - all the juicy bits of Computer Science.
+In the interviews, we talked about designing for scale, languages, algorithms (lots of algorithms) - all the juicy bits of Computer Science.
 We even did some live coding via Google Docs.
+It was really challenging, and I'm lucky to have got through.

-I'm pretty excited!
+I'm pretty excited.
+This is shaping up to be a great summer!